silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ### DataObject ownership

-Typically when publishing versioned dataobjects, it is necessary to ensure that some linked components are published along with it.
+Typically when publishing versioned DataObjects, it is necessary to ensure that some linked components are published along with it.
 Unless this is done, site front-end content can appear incorrectly published.

 For instance, a page which has a list of rotating banners will require that those banners are published